darrenzhang2000/User-Management-System/README.md

 As for the backend, I learned about the MVC and MVVM design patterns, and the trade offs between the two.
 I understood the reasoning behind why DOT choose to follow MVVM, which I followed for the UMS microservice.

-### Implementation
+### Features
+User features include the following:  User Filter, User Search, and User Details (includes a user's Info, Functions, Function Groups, Features, and Last Logins).
+User Group features including the following:  User Group Filter, User Group Search, and User Group Details (Users and Function Group Cards).
+Each Function Group Card has a source description, status, and a list of functions and a list of routes belonging to that function group.
+Login, logout and user session expiry.

 ### Thoughts
 I really enjoy creating the project from scratch and seeing how the workflow between the user management frontend and microservice backend.
-Scaffolding the database models, creating complex sql / link joins, and writing the controllers using a technology and language I haven't used before (.Net Core and C#) to create a whole project in just over a month is an extremely gratifying feeling.
+Scaffolding the database models, creating complex sql / link joins, and writing the controllers using a technology and language I haven't used before (.Net Core and C#) to create a whole project in a month and a half is an extremely gratifying feeling.

 As for the frontend, while I've used React before, I never used React hooks.
 This project showed me the benefits of React hooks (including more modular code and reduced syntax).
 I also became much more familiarized with organizing code and using Redux and thunks.